2022 Provost's SOLER Seed Grants

-- Developing and exploring any novel and potentially transformative approach to teaching an undergraduate or graduate course at Columbia
+- Developing and implementing a novel and potentially transformative approach to teaching an undergraduate or graduate course at Columbia

 - Situating a rigorously tested pedagogical approach that has been proven to work in one context within another

-- Fostering interdisciplinary collaborations among faculty or students
+- Fostering new interdisciplinary collaborations between faculty or students

 - The Principal Investigator (PI) as well as Co-PIs (see below) must be full-time Columbia faculty members.

 - Postdocs, graduate students, part-time or adjunct faculty, and staff may be included on proposals as co-investigators but may not serve as PIs or Co-PIs.